-- Instant cereals: Sweetened oatmeal packs
+- Instant cereals: Sweetened oatmeal

 - Starches: White potatoes

-- White grains: White rice, white pasta
+- White grains: White rice, pasta

 - Processed snacks: Pretzels, rice cakes, chips, crackers